Perl/PPCs/docs/future.md

 where (at least) "Provisional" and "Shipped" can be skipped.

-## RFC IDs, and how to self-assign
+## PPC IDs, and how to self-assign

-* Official RFC IDs are 4 digits
+* Official PPC IDs are 4 digits
 * Self-assigned IDs should be `CPANID-#### or` `githubid-####`

 These are the obvious likely popular two, and done case sensitively will not clash.
 These two should be sufficient for a workable globally unique system.